BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 ## Custom Scripts (Behaviour)
 Aside from custom CSS snippets, BlueMap also supports custom JavaScript snippets to customise the behaviour of the webapp.

+Custom scripts are not limited to any specific platform; they work on all platforms that BlueMap supports.

 > **Info:**
 > If you don't know how to write JavaScript yet, here is a good guide: [developer.mozilla.org/en-US/docs/Learn/JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript)